Musical elements in the discrete-time representation of sound: Introduction

-The representation of sound is commonly called audio (although these terms are often used without distinction).
-Audio expresses waves prominent from the capture of microphones or from direct synthesis, although these sources entangle as captured sounds are processed to generate new sonorities.
-Digital audio specified by protocols that eases file transfering and storage often imply a quality loss.
-Standard representation of digital audio, on the other hand, assures perfect reconstruction of the analog wave, within any convenient precision.
-This paradigm consists of equally spaced samples, by $\lambda_s$ durations, each specified by a fixed number of bits.
-This is the Pulse Code Modulation (PCM) representation of sound.
-A sound in PCM audio is characterized by a sampling frequency $f_s=\frac{1}{\lambda_s}$ (also called the sampling rate), which is the number of samples used for representing a second of sound; and by a bit depth, which is the number of bits used for representing the amplitude of each sample.
-Figure~\ref{fig:PCM} shows $25$ samples of a PCM audio with $4$ bits each.
-The fixed $2^4=16$ values for the amplitude of each sample, with the regular spacing $\lambda_s$, yields the quantization error or noise.
-This noise diminishes as bit depth increases.
+The representation of sound can take many forms, from musical scores and texts in a phonetic language to electric analog signals and binary data.
+It includes sets of features such as wavelet or sinusoidal components.
+Although the terms 'audio' and 'sound' are often used without distinction and 'audio' has many definitions which depend on the context and the author, audio most often means a representation of the amplitude through time.
+In this sense, audio expresses sonic waves yield by synthesis or input by microphones, although these sources are not always neatly distinguishable e.g. as captured sounds are processed to generate new sonorities.
+Digital audio protocols often imply in quality loss (to achieve smaller files, ease storage and transfer) and are called \emph{lossy}~\cite{loss}.
+This is the case e.g. of MP3 and Ogg Vorbis.
+Non-lossy representations of digital audio, called \emph{lossless} protocols or formats, on the other hand, assures perfect reconstruction of the analog wave within any convenient precision.
+The standard paradigm of lossless audio consists of representing the sound with samples equally spaced by a duration $\delta_s$, and specifying the amplitude of each sample by a fixed number of bits.
+This is the linear Pulse Code Modulation (LPCM) representation of sound, herein referred to as PCM.
+A PCM audio format has two essential attributes: a sampling frequency $f_s=\frac{1}{\delta_s}$ (also called e.g. sampling rate or sample rate), which is the number of samples used for representing a second of sound; and a bit depth, which is the number of bits used for specifying the amplitude of each sample.
+Figure~\ref{fig:PCM} shows $25$ samples of a PCM audio with a bit depth of $4$, which yields $2^4=16$ possible values for the amplitude of each sample and a total of $4 \times 25= 100$ bits for representing the whole sound.

-The Nyquist theorem~\cite{Openheim} states that the sampling frequency is twice the maximum frequency of the represented signal.
-Thus, for general musical purposes, it is necessary to have samples in a rate at least twice the highest frequency heard by humans, that is, $f_s \geq 2\times 20kHz = 40kHz$.
-This is the fundamental reason for the adoption of sampling frequencies like $44.1kHz$ and $48kHz$, standards in Compact Disks (CD) and broadcast systems (radio and television), respectively.
+The fixed sampling frequency and bit depth yield the quantization error or quantization noise.
+This noise diminishes as the bit depth increases while greater sampling frequency allows higher frequencies to be represented.
+The Nyquist theorem asserts that the sampling frequency is twice the maximum frequency that the represented signal can contain~\cite{Openheim}.
+Thus, for general musical purposes, it is suitable to use a sample rate of at least twice the highest frequency heard by humans, that is, $f_s \geq 2\times 20kHz = 40kHz$.
+This is the basic reason for the adoption of sampling frequencies such as $44.1kHz$ and $48kHz$, which are standards in Compact Disks (CD) and broadcast systems (radio and television), respectively.